cobeirne/clean-architecture-tutorial-dotnet/README.md

 ### Layers Explained

-- **Domain (Core)**: Core business logic and entities.
+- **Domain**: Core business logic and entities.
 Contains enterprise-wide rules and models, independent of frameworks.
 - **Application**: Coordinates domain logic using use cases, interfaces, and service definitions.
 Depends only on Domain.
 - **Infrastructure**: Implements external concerns such as database access, APIs, and file systems.
 Depends on both Domain and Application.
-- **Presentation (Web API)**: The entry point that handles HTTP requests, exposes endpoints, and invokes Application services.
+- **Presentation**: The entry point that handles HTTP requests, exposes endpoints, and invokes Application services.
 Depends on Domian, Application and Infrastruture.

 ---